Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A Development Team asks their Product Owner to re-order the Product Backlog.
+### The Developers asks their Product Owner to re-order the Product Backlog.
 The team is waiting for an external supplier to deliver a specific software component.
 Without that component there won't be enough work in the next Sprint to occupy the full team.
 The Product Owner asks the Scrum Master for help.
 What would be good advice to give the Product Owner?

 - [x] Remind the Product Owner that his primary concern is the flow of value reflected in the ordering of the Product Backlog.
 - [ ] Tell the Product Owner to re-order the Product Backlog so the work involving the external component can be planned in a separate sprint.
-- [ ] Tell the Product Owner that the Product Backlog should be ordered to maximize utilization of the Development Team.
+- [ ] Tell the Product Owner that the Product Backlog should be ordered to maximize utilization of the Developers.

 **[⬆ Back to Top](#table-of-contents)**

-### What are three ways Scrum promotes self-organization? (choose three)
+### What are three ways Scrum promotes self-management? (choose three)

 - [ ] By not allowing documentation.
-- [x] By the Development Team deciding what work to do in a Sprint.
+- [x] By the Developers deciding what work to do in a Sprint.
 - [ ] By preventing stakeholders from entering the development room.
-- [x] By removing titles for Development Team members.
+- [x] By removing titles for Developers.
 - [x] By being a lightweight framework.

 **[⬆ Back to Top](#table-of-contents)**

-### What is the key concern when multiple Development Teams are working from the same Product Backlog?
+### What is the key concern when multiple Scrum Teams are working from the same Product Backlog?

 - [x] Minimizing dependencies between teams.
 - [ ] Clear definition of requirements.